Scottish independence: 19 October 2023 proposed as date for referendum

 She said she would press on with her plan if this was not granted.

-But she stressed that any referendum would need to be lawful and constitutional - with the Supreme Court to be asked to rule on the legal issues around holding a vote without UK government approval.
+But she stressed that any referendum would need to be lawful and constitutional - with the Supreme Court to be asked to rule on the potential legal issues around holding a vote without UK government approval.

+Ms Sturgeon said Scotland's top law officer, the Lord Advocate, has agreed to refer the case to the UK's highest court, with court papers were being served on Tuesday afternoon.

+The first minister said she hoped the court would be able to "deliver clarity and legal certainty in a timely manner" instead of having a drawn out process.

-If the court rules that such a referendum would not be legal, she said the next general election would become a "de facto referendum" with the SNP standing on a single issue of independence.
+If the court rules that Holyrood does not have the power to hold referendum, she said the next general election would become a "de facto referendum" with the SNP standing on a single issue of independence.

-Ms Sturgeon was speaking as the Scottish government published a bill setting out its proposals for a referendum.
+However, if the court rules in the Scottish government's favour, Ms Sturgeon said it would move quickly pass its Referendum Bill, which was published while Ms Sturgeon was speaking.

+The UK government has previously stated that "now is not the time" for another referendum.